jefeish/github-regulator/README.md

 - Rules have the power to access the full context of an event, enabling the creation of intricate compliance conditions.
 - Handlers are triggered based on conditions defined in the Rules.
 The app's behavior is entirely determined by the Rules, independent of the underlying code.

-App behavior is fully Rules based and decoupled from application logic, making the it highly adaptable and reusable.
+App behavior is fully Rules based and decoupled from application logic, making it highly adaptable and reusable.

 >***Regulator***
 >